liferay/liferay-docs/discover/portal/articles/140-workflow/02-activating-workflow.markdown

 ## Workflow Assets [](id=workflow-assets)

-Many assets are enabled for workflow.
 Activate a workflow for these assets in Control Panel &rarr; Configuration &rarr; Workflow, in the Schemes tab:

 - Blogs Entry
 - Calendar Event